Fair Isaac (FICO) Q1 2017 Results - Earnings Call Transcript

 In the Decision Management Software segment, revenues were $26 million, up 6% versus the prior year.
 The increase this quarter was driven by services revenues in Xpress Optimization.
 Bookings were again strong in this segment at $26 million, representing a 31% increase over the same period last year.
 As Will said, it was the largest bookings quarter ever in this segment.

-Finally in our Score segment, revenues were $59 million, up 6% from the same period last year.
+Finally in our Scores segment, revenues were $59 million, up 6% from the same period last year.
 On the B2B side, we're up 8% versus the same period a year ago, and are continuing to see some positive trends.
 The B2C revenues were up a modest 3% from the same quarter last year, but we expect that to accelerate in the back half of the year as the new opportunities Will discussed go online.

 Looking at revenue by region.
 This quarter 77% of total revenues were derived from the Americas.
 Our EMEA region generated 16%, and the remaining 7% was from Asia-Pacific.
 Recurring revenues derived from transactional and maintenance sources for the quarter, represented 70% of total revenue.
 Consulting and implementation revenues were 20% of total, and license revenues were 10% of total revenue.